 The Hazard:

 A backroom is crowded with boxes and pallets waiting to be shelved.
 An employee, navigating the clutter, stumbles while carrying inventory and injures their abdomen.
-Housekeeping lapses often lead to slips, trips, and overexertion injuries.
+Housekeeping lapses often lead to awkward movements and overexertion injuries.

 Daily housekeeping checks and clutter removal.